rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-0b32ca9569ed14ec-sebi-order-for-compliance-notice-of-attachment-of-demat-account-for-recovery-cer.md

 stocks:
 - SMSTECHSOFT
 tags:
-- recovery-certificate
 - attachment-of-demat-account
+- compliance-order
 - enforcement
-- sms-techsoft-india-limited
 - mitesh-kaniyalal-thakkar
-- compliance-order
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Demat Account for Recovery Certificate No. 5549 of 2022 against Mitesh Kaniyalal Thakkar
 ---